yabhq/laravel-scout-mysql-driver/README.md

 * `scout.mysql.min_fulltext_search_length` - If using `NATURAL_LANGUAGE` or `BOOLEAN` modes and a search string's length is less than this value the driver will revert to a fallback mode.
-By default MySQL requires a search string length of at least 4 to to run `FULL TEXT` queries.
+By default MySQL requires a search string length of at least 4 to to run `FULLTEXT` queries.
 For information on changing this see the [MySQL's Fine-Tuning MySQL Full-Text Search documentation](http://dev.mysql.com/doc/refman/5.7/en/fulltext-fine-tuning.html).

 * `scout.mysql.min_fulltext_search_fallback` - The mode that will be used as a fallback when the search string's length